Course overview

 Develop an in-depth understanding of the business of construction, from economics and law to technology.
 Deakin’s Bachelor of Construction Management (Honours) equips you with market-ready skills for construction management, quantity surveying and property development.
 Work confidently across projects large and small, and with a strong focus on practical learning, you will develop the initiative and ability to hit the ground running.

 Undertaking industry placements will help you kickstart your professional experience while building professional networks, technical knowledge and skills.
-Collaborate with Deakin’s architecture students to gain a sound understanding across both disciplines.
-This experience prepares you for the real world and ensures you graduate with the well-rounded and adaptable skill-set employers are looking for.
+You will also collaborate with Deakin’s architecture students to gain a sound understanding across both disciplines.
+This experience prepares you for the real world and ensures you graduate with the well-rounded and adaptable skill set employers are looking for.

 Dream of running diverse building projects with a professionally recognised qualification?